What are the effects of alcoholism florida

 Have you ever stopped to think about the effects of alcoholism, or what we now refer to as alcohol use disorder or alcohol addiction, can have on the human brain?
-Alcohol abuse can result in both short-term and long-term negative effects on the user’s brain because repeated use changes an individual’s brain chemistry.
+Alcohol misuse can result in both short-term and long-term negative effects on the user’s brain because repeated use changes an individual’s brain chemistry.
 When this happens, a person has developed a dependency or addiction.
 Fortunately, the disease of addiction is treatable.
 For many, the first step is learning to recognize the symptoms of brain impairment.
-In this way, individuals can better understand what’s going on in the body and how the continued abuse of this substance can damage such a vital, complex organ over time.
+In this way, individuals can better understand what’s going on in the body and how the continued misuse of this substance can damage such a vital, complex organ over time.

 At Pines Recovery Life Detox, our experienced and compassionate team of addiction treatment specialists can guide individuals through the signs, symptoms, and effects of the disease of addiction.
 Then, we can help individuals find the treatment necessary to heal and make a lasting recovery.